Mequam/zk_notes/sap/ewm/processes/purchaseOrder.md

 ![inboundDeliveryProcess](./assets/inboundDeliveryProcess.svg)

+### Inbound Delivery Notifications

+this contains all data copied from the inbound delivery document in the

+ERP system these only exist in external EWM not in embeded and in external you can configure the system to skip them if you want to

 ## ASN (advanced shipping notification)

 usually sent from a  vendor to the warehouse over edi,

 when it arrives the system generates an inbound delivery document

+can contain the HU for the given operation